Engee documentation

 Array

-The number of array elements for ULA or UCA arrays, specified as an integer greater than or equal to 2.
+The number of array elements for ULA or UCA arrays, set as an integer greater than or equal to 2.

-When the Specify sensor array as parameter is set to Replicated subarray, this parameter is applied to each subarray.
+When setting the Specify sensor array as parameter to Replicated subarray, this parameter is applied to each subarray.

 Dependencies

-To use this parameter, set the Geometry parameters to ULA or UCA.
+To use this parameter, set the Geometry parameter to ULA or `UCA'.

-• ULA - specifies the distance between two neighbouring array elements as a positive scalar.
+• 'ULA` — specifies the distance between two adjacent array elements in the form of a positive scalar.

-• When the Specify sensor array as parameter is set to Replicated subarray, this parameter is applied to each subarray.
+• When setting the Specify sensor array as parameter to Replicated subarray, this parameter is applied to each subarray.

 Dependencies

-To use this parameter, set the Geometry parameters to ULA or URA.
+To use this parameter, set the Geometry parameter to ULA or `URA'.

 Dependencies